John Evans (Colorado governor): Politics

 He was an alderman for Chicago from 1853 to 1855.
 He focused on education, public health, and urban development.
 His wealth garnered him a fair amount of political power.
 He was one of the founders of the Illinois Republican Party due to his belief that slavery was wrong and became a personal friend of Abraham Lincoln after he campaigned for him in 1860.

 Lincoln appointed Evans on March 26, 1862, as the second Governor of the Territory of Colorado.
 Evans took his oath on April 11 in Washington, D.C., and he arrived in Denver by stagecoach on May 16.
 While he was governor, he helped establish the legal system, educational institutions, economy and infrastructure of the Colorado Territory.
 He also promoted Colorado's statehood, but its citizens overwhelmingly voted against it in September 1864 because the men of the state would be subject to military service for the Civil War and because the territory did not have the population to support running the state without the support of the federal government.

 He was also the territory's superintendent of Indian Affairs, but did not consider how greatly Native Americans' lives were impacted by the way in which settlers thwarted their access to resources that they needed to survive.
-Evans strategy was to create treaties that allocated land for white settlers from Native American tribes.
+Evans' strategy was to create treaties that allocated land for white settlers from Native American tribes.

 He believed that constructing railroads from the east and through Colorado was important for the territory's growth.
 He worked with survey crews to define the best routes.
-He worked on a enforcing a treaty where Native Americans were assigned to reservations.
+He worked on enforcing a treaty where Native Americans were assigned to reservations.
 Native American tribes—the Arapaho, Cheyenne, Kiowa, Ute people and Sioux—were indigenous to Colorado and hunted throughout the area.
 Hostilities grew as settlers came to Colorado and there was concern that the Native American people would join the Confederate army during the Civil War.
 He lobbied for railroads for Colorado in Washington, D.C., and he was instrumental in having the Union Pacific Railroad create a link to Denver, having a railroad line connect to San Francisco, and another line from Denver to Galveston, Texas, on the Gulf of Mexico.